ML4VRP/ML4VRP2023/README.md

 A Python Implementation of a solution evaluator to VRPTW.

 ### How to start
-Let's prepare the environment and the Python interface to work.
+Let's prepare the environment and download the resources to work.
-1. Download the resources in the repository.
+1. Download/clone the resources in the repository.
 Note the `Instances/` directory where **text file format** and **JSON file format** of the problem instances are needed.
-2. Install `Python 3.9`.
+2. Install `Python 3`.
 3. Install the [DEAP](https://github.com/deap/deap) framework in Python.
 4. Prepare the solution files in the specific format as described in the [competition website](https://sites.google.com/view/ml4vrp#h.j2mwimqjm1ge).

-The Python script `evaluator.py` is the solution evaluation program to VRPTW.
-It will do two things:
+The Python script `evaluator.py` is the solution evaluation program to use.
+The solution evaluator takes a solution and the corresponding problem instance to
 - check feasibility of the solution,
-- print out solution quality (including the objective function value, number of routes, and the total travel distance) for feasible solution.
+- calculate the objective function value of the solution (following the objective function as stated on the [competition website](https://sites.google.com/view/ml4vrp#h.8tn33nmddfdh)) for feasible solution.

 ### Usage example
 Navigating to the repository directory, use the following command in the terminal or command prompt:
 ```sh
 python evaluator.py <instance_size> <instance_name> <path_to_solution_file>
 ```
+- ```instance_size```: the size of the instance.

 ### Example
 We provide an example problem instance `toy`, locating at